333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Mr. Krause has served as an Adjunct Professor, University of Southern California School of Law, 1994-2000 and 2002; Loyola School of Law, 1987 and 1988.
 He is a member of the Los Angeles County Bar Association (Former Member of Executive Committee of Section on Commercial Law and Bankruptcy and Past Chair of Pro Bono Debtor Assistance Project) and the American Bar Association (Member, Sections on Litigation and Business Law; Past Co-Chairman of Bankruptcy and Insolvency Committee of the Litigation Section); The State Bar of California (Former Member, UCC Committee, Business Law Section, 1987-1990; Former Member, Debtor-Creditor Committee, Business Law Section, 1992-1995); Los Angeles Bankruptcy Forum (Past President); California Bankruptcy Forum (Former Director); Financial Lawyers Conference (Former Board Member, 1999-2002).
 He served as President of the Turnaround Management Association, Southern California Chapter in 2017 and was Co‑Chair of the 2017 Turnaround Management Association Western Regional Conference.

 In 2018, Mr. Krause was selected as a ranked lawyer in Chambers USA: America’s Leading Lawyers for Business.
-He has also been recognized by The Best Lawyers in America in the area of Bankruptcy and Creditor Debtor Rights and Insolvency and Reorganization Law for more than a decade.
+He has also been recognized by The Best Lawyers in America in the area of Bankruptcy and Creditor Debtor Rights and Insolvency and Reorganization Law for more than a decade, and by Who’s Who Legal Restructuring & Insolvency.